TY-Jeong/VacHopPy/README.md

 <br>

 **Effective hopping parameter** set, a key improvement of **VacHopPy**, is a single, representative set of hopping parameters, which is determined by integrating all possible hopping paths in a given system considering energetic and geometric properties.
-Hence, the effective hopping parameters are suitable for multiscaling modeling, bridging the *ab initio* calculations and device-scale simulations (e.g., continuum models)
+Hence, the effective hopping parameters are suitable for multiscaling modeling, bridging the *ab initio* calculations and device-scale simulations (e.g., continuum models).

-The list of effective hopping parameters, which can be obtained using **VacHopPy** is summarized below"
+The list of effective hopping parameters, which can be obtained using **VacHopPy** is summarized below:

 <div align="center">
 <p>